 What is Insulation ‘R-value’?

-Insulation doesn’t only keep your home warm in the winter and cool in the summer – insulation can help lower your energy bills, prevent mold growth and also keep unwanted noise out.
+Not only does insulation keep your home warm in the winter and cool in the summer, but understanding your home’s R-value can also help to reduce energy waste in homes, lower your energy bills, prevent mold growth and also keep unwanted noise out.

 Insulation R-values vary based on the type, thickness and density of the insulation material.
 The higher the R-value, the greater the insulating power – which increases energy efficiency and climate control in the home.
 However, your home doesn’t necessarily need the highest R-value insulation.